Golo Morgh (گل و مرغ), meaning “bird and rose,” is one of the most enduring motifs in Persian art.

 Both held in devotion.

-If you’re drawn to art shaped by heritage, symbolism, and quiet meaning, you can explore more pieces inspired by Islamic and cultural traditions in our Islamic art collection.
+If you’re drawn to art shaped by heritage, symbolism, and quiet meaning, you can explore more pieces inspired by Islamic and cultural traditions in our contemporary Islamic and Persian wall art collection.